Kubota Station (Saga)

+Kubota Station (久保田駅, Kubota-eki) is a junction passenger railway station located in the city of Saga, Saga Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

-The station is served by the Nagasaki Main Line, located 31.4 km from the starting point of the line at Tosu and is also the starting point of the Karatsu Line.
+The station is served by the Nagasaki Main Line, located 31.4 km from the starting point of the line at Tosu and is also the eastern terminus of the 42.5 kilometer Karatsu Line to Nishi-Karatsu.

 Station layout

-The station, which is unstaffed, consists of a side and an island platform serving three tracks.
+The station, which is unstaffed, consists of a side platform and an island platform serving three tracks.
 A small station building, of simple concrete construction, serves as a waiting room and houses an automatic ticket vending machine.
 Access to the opposite side platform is by means of a footbridge.
 Two sidings branch off track 1 and are used by track maintenance equipment.
 There is a stone monument in front of the station which claims that Kubota Station opened on 10 October 1896.
 A bike shed is located in front of the station.

-Environs

-In front of the station are various shops.
-To the north of the station are fields.
-To the south of the station are many businesses and residences.